Non-reversible stationary states for majority voter and Ising dynamics on trees: Definitions and main results

-We study the Glauber dynamics for this Ising model, that is, the Markov chain where the value of $\omega$ at each vertex is updated according to the Ising model whenever the Poisson clock at that vertex rings.
+We study the heat bath Glauber dynamics for the Ising model, that is, the continuous-time Markov chain where the value of $\omega$ at each vertex $x$ is updated according to $\nu_{ \{x\},\omega}$ whenever the Poisson clock at $x$ rings.

 The times at which the clocks ring shall again be provided by the measure $\mathbb P$ introduced above.
 This induces a natural coupling between this Markov chain and a stationary state for the majority voter model, which allows us to demonstrate that the stationary limit of the Markov chain is not reversible and therefore not a Gibbs measure for the underlying Ising model.

 \begin{theorem} For $\beta>0$ sufficiently large, the Ising model on $\mathcal T^3$ defined above has a stationary measure for the Glauber dynamics which is not reversible and therefore not a Gibbs measure. \end{theorem}